rrwick/Unicycler-assembly-tests/README.md

 # Tools

-These the scripts included in this repo
+These the scripts included in this repo that I used to generate the reads and run the assembly tests.

 ### Generating synthetic Illumina reads